Navigation as Attackers Wish? Towards Building Robust Embodied Agents under Federated Learning: Experiments

-\vpara{Evaluation Metrics} For both datasets, we report Success Rate (SR), Success Rate weighted by Path Length (SPL), Oracle Success Rate (OSR), and navigation Error (NE) as goal-oriented metrics \cite{anderson2018evaluation, r2r, tan2019learning}.
+\vpara{Evaluation Metrics.} We report Success Rate (SR), Success Rate weighted by Path Length (SPL), Oracle Success Rate (OSR), and navigation Error (NE) as goal-oriented metrics \citep{anderson2018evaluation, r2r, tan2019learning}.
 We also report Coverage weighted by Length Score (CLS) and normalized Dynamic Time Warping (nDTW) to validate the fidelity of navigation paths, which penalize the deviation from the reference path.

-We use Attack Success Rate (ASR) \cite{Cao2021FLTrustBF} to evaluate attack and defense in FedVLN.
-ASR is calculated as the proportion of the times of selecting the view among all the time steps that contains the trigger.
+We use Attack Success Rate (ASR) \citep{Cao2021FLTrustBF} to evaluate attack and defense in FedVLN.
+ASR is calculated as the proportion of the times of selecting the view among all the time steps that contain the trigger.
+More details about the setup including baselines and training can be found in appendix \ref{sec:exp_set}.

-\vpara{Implementation Details} We sample 12 out of 61 clients for each communication round.
-In each communication round, one of the 12 clients would be attacked, implanting the backdoor.
-By default, the probability of inserting the trigger $p$ is $0.3$, the fix rate $p_m$ is $0.3$, and the number of malicious clients $m$ is 5 if not specially mentioned.